jbannick/hellokata-java/src/eventbus/helloeventbusmod/README.md

-This app uses the EventBus library to publish and subscribe to messages.
+This app uses the EventBus library to connect Publisher and Subscriber.

 This app is modularized.

 To build and run this app:

-- You must have Java 9 or greater installed
+- You must have Java JDK 9 or greater installed
 - You must have eventbus-1.4.jar at EBUS_HOME

 Download eventbus from: